Lexington Wrongful Death Lawyers

 Caring Lexington wrongful death lawyers on your side

 It’s hard to imagine moving forward when all you can think about is how much you miss your mom, dad, wife, husband, daughter, or son.
-At Wilt & Associates, we sympathize and respect your need to grieve.
+At Wilt Injury Lawyers, we sympathize and respect your need to grieve.
 Calmly, assuredly, step-by-step; we’ll explain your rights and pursue your case within the appropriate timeframe.
 Our Lexington wrongful death lawyers understand we are your loved one’s voice in the pursuit of their recovery.
 Families who are successful with their claims can then begin the process of continuing their lives and fully healing.
 Please call 859-263-8818 or complete our contact form to schedule a no-fee consultation.